 - 1 pound raw large shrimp, peeled and deveined with tails attached

-- vegetable oil or coconut oil1
+- 3–4 Tablespoons vegetable oil or coconut oil (or olive oil)*

 - Start with 3 medium bowls.
 Combine flour, salt, and pepper in one.
 Beat the eggs in the second bowl.
 Combine Panko and coconut in the third bowl.

-- Dip the shrimp into the flour, then the eggs, and then dredge the shrimp into the coconut mixing, pressing gently to adhere.
+- Dip the shrimp into the flour, then the eggs, and then dredge the shrimp into the coconut mixture, pressing gently to adhere.
 You want a lot of coconut on each shrimp.
 Set the coated shrimp aside on a plate as you coat the remaining shrimp.

 - Add enough oil to cover the bottom of a large skillet over medium heat.
 Fry the coconut shrimp in batches such as 7-8 shrimp at a time—do not crowd them in the pan.
 Flip after 2 minutes and fry the other side for 2 minutes or until golden brown.
 We prefer ours a little darker, so I fry each side for about 2:30-3 minutes.